snares-of-derecho/snares-of-derecho/README.md

 My username is a small reference to a KITCALIBER song; [Snares of Jericho](https://music.youtube.com/watch?v=2wcd1BqdTCI&si=6AHqE2g3LF6miTYC), and a [Derecho](https://en.wikipedia.org/wiki/Derecho) is a form of severe weather.

+Ah yeah, this account gets linked to other fictive skins on ponytown as long as they want to be associated with me, that syshost.

 <img src="neverland soundgirls stamp.png"> <img src="trust ceremony stamp.png"> <img src="believe stamp.png">

 *"Penance can't absolve your sin / Into me! / Penance can't absolve your [sin](https://music.youtube.com/watch?v=8OyiiPt4AXw&si=nu2DjoGnbQOe-Tks)!"*